 As a regulated entity, we are subject to regulatory oversight and inquiries related to, among other items, our compliance and supervisory systems and procedures and other controls, as well as our disclosures, supervision and reporting.
-We review these items in the ordinary course of business in our effort to adhere to legal and regulatory requirements applicable to our operations.
-Nevertheless, additional regulation and enhanced regulatory enforcement has resulted, and may result in the future, in changes to our service offerings and additional operational and compliance costs, as well as increased costs in the form of penalties and fines, investigatory and settlement costs, customer restitution and remediation related to regulatory matters.
+For example, in August 2024, the Company received a request for information from the SEC regarding certain elements of the Company's cash management program for corporate advisory accounts, which based on the nature of the request we believe is part of an industry-wide inquiry.
+The Company has been cooperating with the request.
+Additional regulation and enhanced regulatory enforcement has resulted, and may result in the future, in changes to our service offerings and additional operational and compliance costs, as well as increased costs in the form of penalties and fines, investigatory and settlement costs, customer restitution and remediation related to regulatory matters.
 In the ordinary course of business, we periodically identify or become aware of purported inadequacies, deficiencies and other issues.
 It is our policy to evaluate these matters for potential legal or regulatory violations and other potential compliance issues.
 It is also our policy to self-report known violations and issues as required by applicable law and regulation.
 When deemed probable that matters may result in financial losses, we accrue for those losses based on an estimate of possible fines, customer restitution and losses related to the repurchase of sold securities and other losses, as applicable.
 Certain regulatory and other legal claims and losses may be covered through our wholly-owned captive insurance subsidiary, which is chartered with the insurance commissioner in the state of Tennessee.